mindursauditless/thethings/modules/ia/framework.md

 # Framework for Information Architecture Module

 ## Strategy Directives
-- Only recommend changes when there's evidence that important pages are buried, missing from navigation, or inaccessible from key paths.
 - Focus on improving access to conversion-driving pages: Homepage, Service Pages, and Location Pages.
 - Analyze whether the site structure supports intuitive discovery: are important pages accessible in 1–2 clicks?
 - Ensure page paths are clean, keyword-aligned, and consistent with naming conventions.